NicoElbers/nixPatch-nvim/README.md

   - In my opinion this has friction with the goal of simplicity, as it detaches the Neovim configuration from the `nv` configuration.
 Unsure for now

 ## How it works

+### Patching your config

+`nv` works very differently from other nix Neovim solutions I've seen.
+Instead of generating Lua from nix configuration or hijacking the package manager, `nv` patches your configuration at build time paths.
+Lazy.nvim expects either a url or a directory for any given plugin, so with a bit of clever parsing we can find the urls of your plugins and change them to

+But how does it know what urls to change?
+Wouldn't that be a lot of manual labor?
+Luckily, no. In nixpkgs vim plugin derivations are all put in one large file in a structured manner.
+This means that we can parse it quite easily.
+Combining this with a list of plugins you provide, we can link a url to a store path.

+Some plugins, like LuaSnip, don't work, for these exceptions we can make custom patches.
+If you look at the `subPatches.nix` file you'll find every custom patch I provide by default (you can disable these by setting `patchSubs` to false).
+Doing that in this repository has the nice advantage that once someone finds a faulty plugin, they can upstream their custom patch, and make it available for everyone.

+### Zig

+I chose to do the patching itself in Zig, not nix.
+Mainly because I've been really liking Zig lately, and I'm not confident I could do complex file parsing in nix.
+Another advantage of Zig is speed.
+If I time the patcher on my own config it takes about 0.1 second, which is pretty good I'd say.
+Right now, that speed doesn't make much of a difference, building the executable takes ~10 seconds (although only happens once) and setting up other things for Neovim takes a few more seconds, but it will make a difference in the future.

+One frustration I've heard is that iterating over your configuration is kind of annoying in nix.
+Rebuilding doesn't take ages, but long enough that it's frustrating.
+In the future, I plan to provide the patcher executable in some special "iteration" mode, where you can make changes and patch you config yourself.
+Then having that 0.1 second build time will not be that different from starting up Neovim normally.

 ## Blocks for release